Imaging Pilot Award

 - Single photon emission computed tomography/computed tomography (SPECT/CT)

-Structural, functional, or spectroscopic imaging studies in animals or human subjects with relevance to medical illness will be considered.
-The goal of the award is to obtain pilot data for NIH, NSF, or foundation grant applications.
+Structural, functional, or spectroscopic imaging studies in animals or human subjects with relevance to medical illness will be considered; proposals with a focus on therapeutic development will be prioritized.
+The goal of the award is to obtain pilot data that will lead to independent, external funding and publication.
 To ensure the methods proposed are optimal for the research question being posed, applications will be reviewed by a multidisciplinary selection committee with expertise in radiology and imaging.
 Budgets for approved projects will range from $5,000 to $10,000, as determined by the Imaging Review Committee.

 In order to allow Imaging Pilot Award grantees to gather sufficient PET pilot data, the Department of Radiology will partner to augment this award by cost sharing up to an additional $10,000 in eligible PET services if the grantee's PET costs exceed the initial $10,000 awarded for the Imaging Pilot Award.
 For example, if the awardee needs $17,000 of eligible PET center services to obtain sufficient preliminary data, the PET center will cost share $7,000 (on top of the $10,000 allowed budget).
 Services eligible for this cost-share only include radiotracers manufactured by the PET Center or PET/CT scans.